 Cannabis and cannabinoids

-People have used cannabis, or marijuana, for medicinal purposes for thousands of years.
+People have used cannabis, or marijuana, for

 The plant contains chemicals called cannabinoids that have specific effects in different parts of the body, including the immune system, the brain, and the rest of the central nervous system.